 How dangerous are colds?

 Colds are harmless and in the vast majority of cases get better by themselves without any complications.
-If you have a long-term health problem (such as diabetes, heart disease or a lung condition) or a weakened immune system (for example due to chemotherapy) you may need to get advice from a member of your pharmacy team, or your GP.
+If you have a long-term health problem (such as diabetes, heart disease or a respiratory condition) or a weakened immune system (for example due to chemotherapy) you may need to get advice from a member of your pharmacy team, or your GP.

 How common are they?